To some degree, every act of perception is an act of creation, and every memory is an act of imagination.

-The mind expects what should be there.
-It fits what we expect to find into this box.
+The mind expects what we should perceive.
+It fits reality into our expectations.
 And, if we encounter something that doesn’t fit what we expect, the mind simply ignores it.
 Or, if we can’t ignore it, then it must be a hallucination.
 Right?

 We can not think of the mind and brain as the same thing.
 The brain is like a radio; It is the receiver.
 The mind is the signal.
 You can’t find the music being played on the radio by taking the radio apart.
-So, perception not the beginning of the process.
+So, perception is not the beginning of the process.
 Perception is the result of personal and cultural programming, our imagination and memory all mixed.
 Here is a graphic to show the complex working of the mind.